matiascr/etiquette/guides/introduction/overview.md

   the specification.
 - `UDPSpec.parse_udp_header/1`: Will parse the binary data into a map with the fields names as keys and the values as the parsed data according to the spec.
-  So, the result following the example above woud be something like:
+  So, the result following the example above would be something like:
   ```elixir
   {packet_data, remaining_data} = UDPSpec.parse_udp_header(some_data)
   %{